 But maybe Apple is just trying to avoid giving everyone another set of extra power adapters or headphones that just fit into the drawer.
 This decision could also significantly reduce e-waste.

-That never means Apple will not offer ways to charge your phone – according to Kou; the new iPhones will still bring a USB-C cable to power, allowing you to connect your phone.
-Connecting to a computer or power adapter will be permitted with USB-C port.
+That never means Apple will not offer ways to charge your phone – according to Kou, the new iPhones will still bring a USB-C cable to power, allowing you to connect your phone.
+Connecting to a computer or power adapter will be permitted with a USB-C port.
 Rumors of a lightning-fast USB-C cable suggest that the phone will not have a USB-C port this year, although the iPad Pro replaced the USB-C in 2018.

 Kuo also stated that Apple would sell a new 20-watt charger, which can be confirmed by this picture posted on Twitter.
 If this charger is Apple’s original product, it can charge your devices faster than the 18-watt charger included in the iPhone 11 Pro, and possibly more than the anemic 5-watt charger included with the iPhone 11 Is fast.